ThomasByr/Phoenyx/README.md

 # Phoenyx - Pygame Engine 0.2.1

 Some simple classes in **python** that could make your life much simplier.
-Relies on the pygame draw engine, based on the idea of the Processing language.
+Relies on pygame and numpy, based on the idea of the Processing language.

 > Get the latest stable version using pip with ``pip install phoenyx``.